Cheapest Burgers on (and Near) the Las Vegas Strip

 Bobby’s Burgers by Bobby Flay - Caesars, Paris, & Harrah’s Resorts

 All burgers are starting around $15.95 which isn't unreasonable for a burger in a resort.
-The pictures look amazing but with locations averaging 3.2 stars, the expectations were higher with a celebrity name attached.
+The pictures look amazing but with locations averaging 3.2 stars, the expectations are higher with a celebrity name attached.

 These are not sit down restaurants - you apparently walk up and place an order.